nilshellerhoff/warthunder-replay-parser/README.md

 # Warthunder Replay Parser
 Warthunder replay files unfortunately do not seem to contain any easily readable information (like WOT, which includes some JSON).
 This a very, very basic attempt at parsing Warthunder replay files (.wrpl)

+!!!
+This is still very much WIP and it will not work consistently !!!

 ## What can it do?
 So far, it can only the planes involved in a match.